 Jaipur – Image Source

 Holi is another important festival other than Hampi festival, which is celebrated on the full moon day in the month of Phalguna.
-The festival holds significance with respect to end of winter season and the onset of summer season.
+The festival holds significance with respect to the end of the winter season and the onset of the summer season.
 Holi celebrations in Hampi were held for 2 days.
+Hampi is one of the top places to visit in Karnataka, and among the most popular places to visit near Bangalore.
 People gather in the streets to splash colors and dancing to the drum beats followed by a nice dip in the river.
 One of the top heritage sites in India turns colorful on the eve of Holi.
 Hampi is one of the prime faces of Karnataka Tourism.
 The foreign tourists actively participate in Holi celebrations along with locals.

 Hampi – Image Source

 Holi is a major festival in Mumbai and is celebrated with great enthusiasm.
-There are also Holi parties arranged in the city.
+There are also Holi parties arranged in the city of Mumbai, one of the most visited tourist places near Pune.
 The celebrations include hanging a pot full of buttermilk and men clamber on top of one another and try to reach the pot.
 One that succeeds in breaking the pot is named Holi King of that year.
 Doing such things revives acts of Krishna.
 Physically challenged people also actively take part in this festival.
 Even Bollywood celebrities play with color during this festival.
-On this occasion people in Mumbai send sweets, gift articles to each other.
+On this occasion, people in Mumbai send sweets, gift articles to each other.

 Mumbai – Image Source